What will I learn?

 Upland systems in Utah, such as the Colorado Plateau, Great Basin, and Mojave Desert vary in plant and animals communities.
 However, these areas share common features: low precipitation (resulting in arid or semi-arid deserts), relatively high elevation, and climatic extremes including hot summers and cold winters.
 As a result, the plants and animals of these areas possess extreme adaptations for survival.

-During a Desert Explorations field class, you will spend time exploring sagebrush and pinyon-juniper communities of the foothills, identifying wildflowers of the Great Basin, and immersing yourself in the geology, history, and ecology of the Moab area.
+During a Desert Explorations field course, you will spend time exploring sagebrush and pinyon-juniper communities of the foothills, identifying wildflowers of the Great Basin, and immersing yourself in the geology, history, and ecology of the Moab area.

 Some of Utah's greatest ecological diversity and scenic beauty exists in its forest and alpine environments.
 Throughout these systems, temperature, elevation, and precipitation play an important role in defining plant and animal communities and their interactions.